 X-rays can be used to detect a variety of ailments including arthritis, tumors, and lung abnormalities including pneumonia, bladder, and kidney stones.
 They are also used to evaluate bone damage, organ integrity and identify foreign objects that may have been ingested.
 Dental radiographs will help to distinguish between healthy teeth and those that may need to be extracted, and identify any abnormalities beneath the gums including root damage, tumors, and abscesses.

 Our veterinarians may recommend x-rays as a part of a diagnostic procedure if your pet is experiencing any health conditions or as preventive measures in a routine senior wellness examination.
-Two-view imaging is available for $70.
+Three-view imaging is available for $90.

 An ultrasound is a non-invasive imaging procedure that enables an in-depth view of your pet’s organs.
 Many times x-rays, which reveal the size, dimensions, and position of the organ, will be utilized in combination with an ultrasound.
 The ultrasound allows for the evaluation of internal organs and is a highly useful tool in evaluating heart conditions (referred to as echocardiogram), detecting alterations in abdominal organs, and assisting in the recognition of cysts and tumors.
 With the ability for real-time monitoring, ultrasounds are also utilized for pregnancy diagnosis and development monitoring.